mathewgomas-alfred/mathewgomas.io/reference_manual/tools/transform.rst

 When you first invoke the tool,  handles will appear at the corners and sides, which you can use to resize your selection or layer.
 You can perform rotations by moving the mouse above or to the left of the handles and dragging it.
 You can also click anywhere inside the selection or layer and move it by dragging the mouse.

 You can fine-tune the transform tool parameters using tool options docker.
-The parameters are split between five tabs: Free Transform, Warp, Perspective, Cage and Liquefy.
+The parameters are split between five tabs: Free Transform, Warp, Perspective, Cage and Liquify.

 .. figure:: /images/en/Transform_Tool_Options.png